hucker/splint/README.md

  5. `skip` indicates the function should be skipped.
  6. `ruid` or rule-id is a unique identifier for a rule.
 If one test as a rule all of them must.
  7. `ttl_minutes` allow caching of results so expensive tests don't need to be rerun  which is only useful in cases where you run tests over and over
+8.  `finish_on_fail` aborts processing of splint function on the first failure

 ## What are Rule Ids (RUIDS)?